angular/universal/DOCUMENTATION.md

 Notice these DIFFERENT modules we're importing now, we talked about this earlier.
 Instead of:

     BrowserModule,  HttpModule,      JsonpModule
-    // We now import from @angular/universal:
+    // We now import from angular2-universal:
-    NodeModule,     NodeHttpModule,  NodeJsonpModule
+    UniversalModule

-NodeModule is passed a configuration inside of `NodeModule.withConfig({ /* here */ })`
+UniversalModule is passed a configuration inside of `UniversalModule.withConfig({ /* here */ })`

+UniversalModule in Node includes `NodeModule`, `NodeHttpModule`, `NodeJsonpModule` UniversalModule in the Browser includes `BrowserModule`, `HttpModule`, `JsonpModule`

-> NodeHttpModule & NodeJsonpModule patch Nodes (you guessed it) Http&Jsonp so that we are aware of
+> NodeHttpModule & NodeJsonpModule patch Nodes (you guessed it) Http & Jsonp so that we are aware of
 > what's happening there on the Universal-side.

 #### So let's take a look at the complete file: